AdaCore/learn/content/courses/advanced-ada/parts/data_types/strings.rst

 :ada:`FA_3C` array.
 Also, we display the null array :ada:`FA_Null`.

-:ada:`'Image` attribute for tagged types
+:ada:`Image` attribute for tagged types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to untagged types, we can also use the :ada:`'Image` attribute with
+In addition to untagged types, we can also use the :ada:`Image` attribute with
 tagged types.
 For example:

 .. code:: ada run_button project=Courses.Advanced_Ada.Data_Types.Strings.Image_Attribute.Tagged_Image